Gorillaism/Ticket/README.md

 Ticket system in cpp language.

-The ticket system needs a file with flights and bookings to work.
-**Example for compiling:**
+The ticket system needs a file with flights and bookings to work.\n **Example for compiling:**
 ```
 g++ ticket.cpp function.cpp class.cpp -o (nameofprogram)